awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 ## Getting Started with SSE<a name="sqs-sse-getting-started"></a>

-For information about how to manage SSE using the AWS Management Console or using API actions, see the following tutorials:
+For information about managing SSE using the AWS Management Console or using API actions, see the following tutorials:

 + [Tutorial: Configuring Server\-Side Encryption \(SSE\) for an Existing Amazon SQS Queue](sqs-create-queue-sse.md)